espanso/website/docs/sync.md

 The command's output is the configuration path, make sure to note it somewhere as you'll need it later.
 From now on, **we'll refer to this path as `$CONFIG`**.

+> Note: you do not need the final 'espano' folder when entering the path.
+For example if the path returned by `espanso path config` is `/Users/myname/Library/Application Support/espanso` your `$CONFIG` value should be `/Users/myname/Library/Application Support/`

 The specific commands are explained in the following sections, depending on your OS.

 :::caution Make sure to replace `$CONFIG`!